 Short-term Care Quality

-This nursing home received its next best category score in the area of short-term care.
-We awarded this nursing home a C in this area, which is an acceptable grade.
-In computing our short-term care ratings, we analyze the facility's levels of skilled nursing services, which includes registered nurses, physical therapists occupational therapists and other highly skilled individuals.
-This area is more often than not a meaningful measure of a facility's rehabilitation.
-Unfortunately, we found that this place provided fewer registered nurse and physical therapist hours per resident than most other nursing homes.
-The last datapoint we considered in this area is the number of patients who who were able to eventually return home from the nursing home.
-We found that just 5.6 percent of this facility's residents returned home.
+This facility received its third best category score in the area of short-term care.
+We awarded this nursing home a grade of C in this area, which is a respectable score.
+With our short-term care grade, we strive to forge a meaningful barometer for rehabilitation services.
+In doing so, we analyze a nursing home's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
+Unfortunately, we found that this nursing home provided fewer physical therapist and registered nurse hours per resident than most other facilities.
+Lastly, we considered the number of residents who were able to return to the community from this nursing home.
+We found that 5.6 percent of this facility's residents returned home.
+At most facilities, closer to half of their residents are able to return home so this figure is below average.

 Nurse Quality